CaseyHrt/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
 This tutorial outlines deploying on-premises Active Directory in Azure VMs.
-Using Windows Server 2022 and Windows 10 (21H2), it covers resource setup, creating a Domain Controller VM ("DC-1"), and configuring a Windows 10 Client VM ("Client-1").
-After connectivity checks, the guide progresses through Active Directory installation, user account creation, and domain joining.
+Using Windows Server 2022 and Windows 10 (21H2), it covers resource setup, creating a Domain Controller VM, and configuring a Windows 10 Client VM.
+The guide progresses through Active Directory installation, user account creation, and domain joining.
 Leveraging Azure services, Remote Desktop, and PowerShell, the tutorial offers a concise yet comprehensive deployment process.
 For visual guidance, refer to the YouTube video titled "How to Deploy on-premises Active Directory within Azure Compute".<br />

 <h2>Video Demonstration</h2>